 Notes: Director David Fincher decided against the original short story’s location of Baltimore and opted for New Orleans at Brad Pitt’s appeal for post-Katrina support.

-From director Steve McQueen and based on Solomon Northup’s astonishing true story comes this powerful winner of three 2013 Academy Awards®, including Best Picture and Best Supporting Actress (Lupita Nyong’o).
+12 Years a Slave, directed by Steve McQueen and based on Solomon Northup’s astonishing true story, is the winner of three 2013 Academy Awards®, including Best Picture and Best Supporting Actress (Lupita Nyong’o).

 Solomon Northup (Chiwetel Ejiofor) was a real person with a wife and children doing well as a talented musician living in New York in 1841.
 He is tricked into being kidnapped, and then is chained, beaten, broken down, re-named (now called “Platt”), transported and sold into slavery in Louisiana.
 Northrup is one of the very few people to have escaped this terrible plight and, eventually, return to his home and family.

 This story is primarily about those 12 years a slave from the book Northup later wrote detailing the transition from free man to slave, the shocking living conditions and treatment of slaves in the south, and his own ordeal in the hands of three slave owners within a system of institutionalized captivity and abuse.
 His account provides a rare and incredible historic insight and an unflinching story of hope.

 Easy Rider reveals the uncensored ’60s counterculture in this compelling mixture of drugs, sex and armchair politics.

 In the role that catapulted him to stardom, Jack Nicholson portrays an alcoholic attorney who hooks up with two part-time, drug-dealing motorcyclists (Peter Fonda and Dennis Hopper) in search of their “American Dream.”